 All 3rd and 4th year medical students will follow the same duty hour regulations mandated by the Accreditation Council for Graduate Medical Education (ACGME) for PGY-1 residents.
 Duty hours are limited to no more than 80 hours per week averaged over four weeks including all overnight and evening calls.
-The maximum shift length is 24 hours.
 Students should be scheduled for 10 hours away from their site between shifts.
 Just as individual practices vary, actual office hours at each site may vary.
 Students should be respectful and adaptable to the schedule expected at the physician's office/hospital site.